Poisson Representable Processes: Introduction

 \begin{example} Let \( S = \mathbb{Z},\) and let

-for some \( (a_n)_{n \geq 0}.\) It is easy to see (similar to Example~\ref{example: 1.3}) that $X^\nu$ is a Bernoulli shift, i.e.\ a factor of an i.i.d.\ sequence.
-However, we don't know if it is a finitary factor of an i.i.d.\ sequence.
+for some \( (a_n)_{n \geq 0}.\) It is easy to see (similar to Example~\ref{example: 1.3}) that $X^\nu$ is a Bernoulli shift.
+This means that there is an equivariant map, i.e., a map commuting with the shift, from an i.i.d.\ process to the process in question. {} However, we don't know if it is a finitary factor of an i.i.d.\ sequence.
+Finitary means that the equivariant map above is a.s.{} continuous.
+These concepts will play a very tiny role in this paper and not until Section~\ref{sec: stationary}.
 The Borel-Cantelli Lemma immediately gives that $X^\nu\equiv 1$ a.s.\ if and only if $\sum_{n=0}^\infty a_n=\infty$. \end{example}

-\begin{example} The well studied random interlacement process in $\mathbb{Z}^d$ for $d\ge 3,$ introduced by Alain-Sol Sznitman, falls into this context; see~\cite{DRS} for the definition and some of what is known.
+\begin{example} The well-studied random interlacement process in $\mathbb{Z}^d$ for $d\ge 3,$ introduced by Alain-Sol Sznitman, falls into this context; see~\cite{DRS} for the definition and some of what is known.
 For those familiar with this, we actually need to massage it slightly so that it falls into our context.
 In the random interlacement process, we have a Poisson process over random walk realizations modulo time shifts which are transient in both forward and backward time.
 If we now map such a trajectory (modulo time shifts) to its range and then take their union, we then obtain a process in \( \mathcal{R}\) since the push-forward of a Poisson process is a Poisson process.
 The $\nu$ in~\cite[Theorem 5.2]{DRS} would provide us with our $\nu$ (after pushing forward).
 The random interlacement process has an intensity parameter which just corresponds to scaling the measure $\nu$.
 It was in fact this model which provided the motivation for our paper. \end{example}

 \begin{example} The union of the discrete loops that arise in a random walk loop soup corresponds to a process in \( \mathcal{R}.\) The random walk loop soup is a well studied object in relation to the Brownian loop soup and the discrete Gaussian free field.
 It was introduced in~\cite{LawlerTrujilloFerreras} and is defined in the following way: the rooted loop measure $\mu^{\rm RW}$ assigns to each (nearest neighbor) random walk loop in $\mathbb{Z}^2$ of length $2n$ the measure $(1/2n)4^{-2n}$ and the measure $\nu$ is given by $\lambda \mu^{\rm RW}$ where $\lambda \in (0, \infty)$ is an intensity parameter. \end{example}